 With Google continuing to value well-researched, regularly updated articles, many leading businesses will continue to invest heavily in content marketing throughout 2020.

 - How to Build a High-Performance Content Marketing Strategy

 - How to Get Started with AI-Powered Content Marketing

-With e-commerce and social media both growing at alarming rates, it’s no wonder clever people are pulling the two together to maximize opportunities for sales.
+With e-commerce and social media both growing at alarming rates, it’s no wonder brands are using the two together to maximize opportunities for sales.

-In March of this year, Instagram unveiled Instagram Checkout, which lets users complete their purchase from within Instagram:
+In March 2019, Instagram unveiled Instagram Checkout, which lets users complete their purchase from within Instagram:

 E-commerce brands hope this will reduce the risk that customers will abandon their purchase because they have to switch apps or sign in to an unknown store.

 By now you've heard that Instagram is hiding likes, and with all the fuss, you'd think that the photo-sharing app was on the decline.
 Think again.

 Social media is integral to digital marketing, and visual platforms like Instagram are gold for marketers.
 Better yet, visual commerce is taking off as more consumers are willing to buy products through ads they see in their feeds.